Back to Virginia

 Plain English Breakdown

-This law allows local governments to prefer locally produced compost in contracts and requires large food waste producers to separate their waste from other trash, with penalties for non-compliance after a warning.
+This act allows local governments to give preference to locally produced compost in contracts and requires certain businesses to separate organic waste from other trash, with penalties for non-compliance.

 What This Bill Does

-• Allows the governing body of a locality to give preference to compost or other products containing organic soil amendments produced within such locality when there is a tie bid in contract awards.
+• Allows the governing body of a locality to prefer compost or soil amendments made within such locality when there is a tie bid for such products.

-• Requires localities to adopt ordinances that certain generators of large quantities of organic waste must separate their organic waste from other solid waste and ensure it is diverted from final disposal in landfills through specified methods.
+• Requires large generators of organic waste to separate this waste from other solid waste and divert it from landfills through specified methods like recycling, donation, or feeding animals.

 Who It Names or Affects